hyprwm/hyprland-wiki/content/Nix/Hyprland on NixOS.md

 Make sure to check out the options of the
 [NixOS module](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=hyprland).

-{{< callout >}}
+{{< callout type=warning >}}

+**Required:**
-- _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly
+- **NixOS Module:** enables critical components needed to run Hyprland properly.
-  - _Without this, you may have issues with missing session files in your Display Manager._
+  Without this, you may have issues with missing session files in your
+    Display Manager.

+**Optional**:
-- _(Optional) Home Manager module_: lets you configure Hyprland declaratively through Home Manager.
+- **Home Manager module:** lets you configure Hyprland declaratively through Home Manager.
-  - _This module configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
-This is handled by the NixOS module once you enable it._
+- Configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
+    This is handled by the NixOS module, once you enable it.

 {{< /callout >}}